Vaccine equity: Vaccine development

 Developing a new drug and gaining regulatory approval for it is a long and expensive process that can involve a variety of stakeholders.
-The time to develop a new drug can be 10 to 15 years or longer.
-The average cost of developing at least one successful epidemic infectious disease vaccine from preclinical to the launch phase, taking into account the cost of failed attempts, has been estimated at from 18.1 million to 1 billion USD.
+The time to develop a new drug can be 10 to 15 years, or longer.
+The average cost of developing at least one successful epidemic infectious disease vaccine from preclinical to the launch phase, taking into account the cost of failed attempts, has been estimated at from 18.1 million to US$1 billion.

 Decisions about what drugs to develop reflect the priorities of the companies and countries where drug development occurs.
 As of 2021, the United States was the country launching the highest number of new drugs, and the country with the largest expenditure overall on pharmaceutical discovery, approximately 40% of the research done globally.
 The United States is also the country with the highest profits for pharmaceutical companies, and the highest drug costs for patients.

 Emerging and reemerging viruses substantially affect people in low and middle income countries (LMICs), a pattern that is likely to increase due to climate change.
 Pharmaceutical companies have few financial incentives to develop treatments for neglected tropical diseases in poor countries.